apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/validate-release.md

 ---

 > Note: this doc will be updated continuously.
-> It is recommended to use Java11 verification, the new version no longer supports Java8
+> It is recommended to use Java11 in verification, we will drop Java8 support from version 1.5.0

 ## Verification